mkuchenbecker/brewery3/README.md

 # brewery3

-brewery3 is a go monorepo for multiple projects under the same umbrella with the same set of tooling.

-**Projects**

-* DeltaV
-* FaultInjection
-* HelloWorld
+brewery3 is a project to build a modular microservice RaspberryPi brewery.

+It's the third set of brewery software I've built.
+Brewery1 was an arduino brewery, and brewery2 was a RaspberryPi python brewery with a Django frontend.